Zhudongsheng75/Divide-Then-Aggregate/tool_llama_client/README.md

 # Train
 ## Dataset
 The dataset is refined from the train data in ToolBench.
-We fixed the error steps and use ChatGPT to recognize if the tool execution step can be parallel, separate the tool execution step into parallelable and non-parallelable and finally merge the dataset into a train dataset.
+We fix the error steps and use ChatGPT to recognize if the tool execution step can be parallel, separate the tool execution step into parallelable and non-parallelable and finally merge the dataset into a train dataset.

-We provide our train dataset [download link](https://huggingface.co/datasets/dongsheng/DTA-Tool) and the eval dataset `toolllama_G123_dfs_eval.json` downloaded from [ToolBench](https://github.com/OpenBMB/ToolBench?tab=readme-ov-file)
+We provide our train dataset [download link](https://huggingface.co/datasets/dongsheng/DTA-Tool).

 ## Model Training
 ### Base Model